 Adding walls is easy.
 Sometimes the open floor plan of the ’70s is too open for a heavily shared space.
 Shoji screens (the movable wood and paper walls often found in Japan) can be used to test the idea of a new partition.
 If you want privacy in the new space —“Kids, I’m on a call.
 You know the cat doesn’t like that game”— consider where the door will be and insulate the walls for sound.
 An inside window or French doors can help make the space private or shared, depending on the need.

 Removing walls from a truss-built house (usually mid-’70s and later) is easy.
 For a “stick framed” dwelling, some kind of ceiling support will likely be needed.
 Don’t just hope the design can work with one less interior wall.
 I have seen roofs collapse on improperly done remodels when the first heavy snow fell.
+This is why you only trust professionals like Roofing companies Tampa to do roof replacements for your home.

 Now an admission: As an ex-builder, I like construction projects, and I am quite capable.
 I added to our home as we had children, and now we have an extra room.
 It is closed off from the lived-in space unless guests are using it.
 So, an addition can make sense, as can a remodel—but it shouldn’t be your default choice.
 If you don’t have or want the skills for a DIY project, make sure the professionals you involve know your needs and are open to all solutions—simple and complex.